Tadipatri

-Tadipatri or Tadpatri is a city in Anantapur district of the Indian state of Andhra Pradesh at the border of Kurnool district and Kadapa district.
-It is the mandal headquarters of Tadipatri mandal in Anantapur revenue division.
-The Chintala Venkataramana Temple is located on a five acre site in Tadipatri.
-The Bugga Ramalingeswara Temple is located one kilometer from the town, overlooking the Penna River.
+Tadipatri is a city in Anantapur district of the Indian state of Andhra Pradesh at the border of Nandyala district and Kadapa district.
+It is a Selection Grade Municipality City Council.
+Tadipatri is a headquarters of Tadipatri mandal in Anantapur revenue division.
+The Chintala Venkataramana Temple is located on a five-acre site in Tadipatri.
+The Bugga Ramalingeswara Temple is located one kilometer from the city, overlooking the Penna River.

 Etymology

-Tadipatri was first a village called Tallapalle.
-It was developed into a town and renamed as Tadipatri by Pemmasani Ramalinga Nayudu I of the Pemmasani Nayaks, who made this town his seat of government and later developed as a major city in Anantapur district.
+Tadipatri city’s name originated from Tallapalle.
+It was developed and renamed as Tadipatri by Pemmasani Ramalinga Nayudu I of the Pemmasani Nayaks, who made this city his seat of government and later developed as a major city in Anantapur district.

 Geography

 Tadipatri is located at 14.92°N 78.02°E. Its average elevation is 223 metres or 731 feet.
 Tadipatri lies on the southern bank of Pennar River.
 Due to Mid Pennar Dam constructed upstream, the section of river in Tadipatri is usually dry throughout the year.
 Tadipatri is rich in cement grade limestone deposits.
 The limestone reserves are extending in a triangle from Tadipatri in Anantapur district to Kamalapuram in Kadapa district and Bethamcherla in Kurnool district.

 The rocks in Tadipatri area are part of the Lower Cuddapah Supergroup.
 It consists of dolomite, limestone and shale.